sofatsahil/sofatsahil/README.md

 - 👋 Hi, I’m @sofatsahil
-- 👀 I’m interested in learning SQL
+- 👀 I’m interested in learning GIS
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning GIS
-- 💞️ I’m looking to collaborate on small projects that involve basic queries using SQL
+- 💞️ I’m looking to collaborate on small projects that involve doing spatial analysis using ArcGIS and QGIS.
 - 📫 How to reach me sofat57@gmail.com

 <!---